edge-servers/immunity-docs/general/values.rst

 of the globe; think about it: **what a waste of human effort, energy and resources**!

-For this reason, **OpenWISP 2 has a strong focus on modularity and reusability** and follows the **best practices developed in the Unix world** as described in `The Art of Unix Programming
+For this reason, **Immunity 2 has a strong focus on modularity and reusability** and follows the **best practices developed in the Unix world** as described in `The Art of Unix Programming
 <http://www.catb.org/esr/writings/taoup/html/>`_ by `Eric S. Raymond
 <https://en.wikipedia.org/wiki/Eric_S._Raymond>`_.

-The core OpenWISP 2 modules are licensed and built in a way that makes it possible for developers not involved in OpenWISP to include these modules in their own applications (according to their licenses).
+The core Immunity 2 modules are licensed and built in a way that makes it possible for developers not involved in Immunity to include these modules in their own applications (according to their licenses).

 This is leading to the creation of an ecosystem of modern networking